Malaysia - Prospecting

 Air-FTG® data shown in Figure 4 from the Half-Grabens area facilitates direct mapping of prospective structures away from that depicted on 2D seismic.
 The negative anomaly pattern coincides perfectly with the basinal troughs where the source rocks reside.

 Intuitive use of Air-FTG® data with seismic data facilitates direct 3D mapping of not only the carbonate build-up structures but also clearly locates their underlying source rock material and the migratory pathways that charge the reservoirs.
-Top Pre-Cycle basement is revealed with Air-FTG® technology.
+Sub-Carbonate depth structure is revealed with Air-FTG® technology.
 In addition, Air-FTG® is ideally suited to mapping the lateral extent of targeted anticlinal closures in Tinjar and tilted fault blocks in the Half-Grabens area.